Fergus Tierney: Senior

 Tierney was selected for the training camp ahead of the international friendlies against Laos and India in November 2024, replacing the injured Romel Morales.
 He made his senior debut for Malaysia on 14 November 2024 against Laos at the PAT Stadium.

 Tierney scored his first goal for the senior team on 8 December 2024 in the 2024 ASEAN Championship group stage match against Cambodia at the Phnom Penh Olympic Stadium, helping to equalise the score at 2–2.

 Personal life

-Tierney is the son of former PDRM, Penang and Geylang International football player and academy coach and TV pundit for Astro SuperSport, Martin Tierney and also his mother Sharon Tierney was an elite athlete who has represented Scottish Athletics national team.
-Also his sisters, Murron Tierney and Grear Tierney are presently competitive footballers with Soccer Experience FC senior girls/ladies team.
+Tierney is the son Martin Tierney, who formerly played for PDRM, Penang, and Geylang International, an academy coach, and pundit for Astro SuperSport.
+His mother, Sharon, was an elite athlete who has represented Scottish Athletics national team.
+His sisters, Murron and Grear, are presently competitive footballers with Soccer Experience FC senior girls/ladies team.
 Both Murron and Grear are licensed Asian Football Confederation youth football coaches.

+He is fluent in English and Bahasa Melayu.